bolnel/nelsite1/content/articles/interview-hardt-business-analysis-scrum-trainer.md

 I didn’t do any special research to find those waves.
 I just saw them and realized that, yes, that’s a big thing, and I want to be a part of that.
 Keep your eyes open for opportunities.

 What will the next wave be?
 We’ll see what happens.
 But when the next wave is coming, I want to be prepared to ride this wave better and in a more efficient way.
+AI is on the rise now, it's probably the next game changer.

 {{< figure class="pinnable imgnarrow" src="/article_images/interview-hardt-inspirational-quote-advice-to-myself.jpg" alt="Inspirational quote by a business coach: advice to my past self, what I wish I did." >}}